domcode/rafflers/README.md

 # rafflers
-A collection of fun, funky, estoric rafflers
+A collection of fun, funky, esoteric rafflers

 ## How does it work?
 It's easy!
 Just create a directory in the top level for your raffler.